-A KMCMD algorithm is run on the complete mixed dataset with the initial partition created by the numeric attribute to get a clustering result.
-The algorithm for creating clusters by using a KMCMD algorithm with initial partition created by using a numeric attribute is presented in Algorithm \ref{Algorithmnumeric}.
+The KMCMD algorithm is run on the complete mixed dataset with the initial partition created by the numeric attribute resulting in a clustering result.
+The algorithm for creating clusters by using the KMCMD algorithm with the initial partition yielded using a numeric attribute is presented in Algorithm \ref{Algorithmnumeric}.